-§109.1411.
+§ 109.1411.
 Disposition of funds.

-All fees shall be paid into the state Treasury into a special restricted revenue account in the General Fund known as the Safe Drinking Water Account administered by the Department for use in protecting the public from the hazards of unsafe drinking water and which funds are hereby appropriated to the department for such purposes as are authorized in the act.
+All fees shall be paid into the State Treasury into a special restricted revenue account in the General Fund known as the Safe Drinking Water Account administered by the Department for use in protecting the public from the hazards of unsafe drinking water and which funds are hereby appropriated to the Department for the purposes as are authorized in the act.

-§109.1412.
+§ 109.1412.
 Failure to remit fees.

-(a) If fees are not remitted as required under section 109.1402, interest shall accrue on the entire amount from the original date payment was due, at a rate of six percent (6%) per annum until payment is remitted.
+(a) If fees are not remitted as required under § 109.1402 (relating to annual fees), interest will accrue on the entire amount from the original date payment was due at a rate of 6% per annum until payment is remitted.

-(b) For any system delinquent in payment of fees in excess of one hundred and eighty (180) days, the Department may suspend technical services provided by the Department until payment is remitted.
+(b) For any system delinquent in payment of fees in excess of 180 days, the Department may suspend technical services provided by the Department until payment is remitted.

-§109.1413.
+§ 109.1413.
 Evaluation of fees.

-At least every three years, the Department will provide the Environmental Quality Board with an evaluation of the fees in the Chapter and recommend regulatory changes to the Environmental Quality Board to address any disparity between the program income generated by the fees and the Department's cost of administering the program with the objective of ensuring fees meet all program costs and programs are self-sustaining.
+At least every 3 years, the Department will provide the EQB with an evaluation of the fees in this chapter and recommend regulatory changes to the EQB to address any disparity between the program income generated by the fees and the Department's cost of administering the program with the objective of ensuring fees meet all program costs and programs are self-sustaining.
 The evaluation will include an assessment of program complement and workload.